Best Gaming Cabinet Under Rs 10000 India 2026: Lian Li, Corsair

 Phanteks is consistently one of the best value cabinet brands globally.
 The P300A Mesh has a full perforated steel front for maximum intake airflow.
 Supports ATX, GPU length up to 355mm.
 One pre-installed 120mm rear fan.

 The interior layout is clean with a full-length PSU shroud.
 Build quality is comparable to Lian Li LANCOOL 205 but the P300A tends to be better for smaller GPU builds where you do not need 200mm fans.
-If you find this on sale below Rs 7,500, it is an exceptional buy.
+If you find this on sale below Rs 7,500, it’s an exceptional buy.

-Best for: Clean builds, buyers who want Phanteks quality at mid-price
+Buy this if: Clean builds, buyers who want Phanteks quality at mid-price

 Motherboard support: ATX, Micro-ATX, Mini-ITX